Semi-ripe cuttings are made using this year's stems, when they are woody at the base and soft at the tip.

-These stunning, pollinator-friendly perennials really earn their keep in the garden.
+These stunning, pollinator-friendly perennials really earn their keep in the garden, including Salvia 'Amistad', pictured.
 Salvias can suffer in the coldest winters, so take cuttings to ensure you have back up plants should temperatures dip.
 Take a look at 16 salvias to grow.

 These eye-catching perennials have beautiful yellow flowers in the summer months.
 The flowers and stems turn a golden hue in winter and look gorgeous when touched with frost.
 Shrubby phlomis, Phlomis fruticosa, is suitable for taking cuttings.

-With so many uses, lavender’s arguably a garden essential.
-Propagating lavender from semi-ripe cuttings couldn’t be easier.
+With so many uses, lavender is arguably a garden essential.
+Propagating lavender from semi-ripe cuttings couldn't be easier.
 Just a few of the ways you could use your new plants include creating a lavender bath bag or lavender bath oil.